BrunoIannone/VISIOPE/README.md

     *GBA

-Notice the image names that follow the following conventions {front,rear}$number${true,false}.extension where number is a unique numeric identifier for each couple.
+Notice the image names that follow the following conventions **{front,rear}$number${true,false}**.extension where number is a unique numeric identifier for each couple.
 You can use the DatasetIntegrityChecker class to perform the integrity check, or the quick call in the DatasetHandler class.

 2. Stacked Data